Acceptable Conduct Expectations

 Unacceptable Conduct Expectations

-This is a general list and should not be considered an all-inclusive list:
+This is a general list and should not be considered an all-inclusive list.

 Classroom Conduct and Expectations for Students

 Students are expected to behave in an appropriate manner in all classes at all times.
-The key to successfully altering a student’s negative behavior is early recognition of the problem and the development of an effective change strategy.
-It is expected that contact be made with parents and the counsellors so that the most effective plan can evolve.
+The key to successfully altering a student’s negative behaviour is early recognition of the problem and the development of an effective change strategy.
+It is expected that contact be made with parents and the counsellors so that the most effective success plan can evolve.
 In general, the following steps will be used:

 Increasingly greater behavioural and academic expectations are held for students as they become older and more mature.
-While moving through successive grades there will be an increasing expectation on personal responsibility and self-discipline as well as increased consequences for inappropriate behavior.
+While moving through successive grades there will be an increasing expectation on personal responsibility and self-discipline as well as increased consequences for inappropriate behaviour.